-(a) Permit requirement.
+- (a) Permit requirement.
 Separate storm sewers, as defined in this section are point sources subject to the NPDES permit program.
-Separate storm sewers may be permitted either individually or under a general permit (see § 122.59).
-An NPDES permit for discharges into waters of the United States from a separate storm sewer covers all conveyances which are a part of that separate storm sewer system, even though there may be several owners or operators of these conveyances.
-However, discharges into separate storm sewers from point sources which are not part of the separate storm sewer systems may also require a permit.

-(b) Definition.
-(1) "Separate storm sewer" means a conveyance or system of conveyances (including pipes, conduits, ditches, and channels) primarily used for collecting and conveying storm water runoff and which is either:
+Separate storm sewers may be permitted either individually or under a general permit (See § 122.28).
+An NPDES permit for discharges into waters of the United States from a separate storm sewer covers all convenyances which are a part of that separate storm sewer system, even though there may be several owners or operators of these conveyances.
+However, discharges into separate storm sewers from point sources which are not part of the separate storm sewer systems may also require a permit. - (b) Definition.
+(1) "Separate storm sewer" means a conveyance or system

-(i) Located in an urbanized areas as designated by the Bureau of the Census according to the criteria in 39 FR 15202 (May 1, 1974); or

-(ii) Not located in an urbanized area but designated under paragraph (c) of this section.

-(2) Except as provided in paragraph (b)(3) of this section, a conveyance or system of conveyances operated primarily for the purpose of collecting and conveying storm water runoff which is not located in an urbanized area and has not been designated by the Director under paragraph (c) of this section is not considered a point source and is not subject to the provisions of this section.

-(3) Conveyances which discharge process wastewater or storm water runoff contaminated by contact with wastes, raw materials, or pollutantcontaminated soil, from lands or facilities used for industrial or commercial activities, into waters of the United States or into separate storm sewers are point sources that must obtain NPDES permits but are not separate storm sewers.

-(4) Whether a system of conveyances is or is not a separate storm sewer for purposes of this section shall have no bearing on whether the system is eligible for funding under Title II of CWA; see 40 CFR § 35.925-21.

-(c) Case-by-case designation of separate storm sewers.
+- of conveyances (including pipes, conduits, ditches, and channels) primarily used for collecting and conveying storm water runoff and which is either: - (i) Located in an urbanized area as designated by the Bureau of the Census according to the criteria in 39 FR 15202 (May 1, 1974); or - (ii) Not located in an urbanized area but designated under paragraph (c) of this section. - (2) Except as provided in paragraph (b)(3) of this section, a conveyance or system of conveyances operated primarily for the purpose of collecting and conveying storm water runoff which is not located in an urbanized area and has not been designated by the Director under paragraph (c) of this section is not considered a point source and is not subject to the provisions of this section. - (3) Conveyances which discharge process wastewater or storm water runoff contaminated by contact with wastes, raw materials, or pollutant-contaminated soil, from lands or facilities used for industrial or commercial activities, into waters of the United States or into separate storm sewers are point sources that must obtain NPDES permits but are not separate storm sewers. - (4) Whether a system of conveyances is or is not a separate storm sewer for purposes of this section shall have no bearing on whether the system is eligible for funding under Title II of CWA; see 40 CFR 35.925-21. - (c) Case-by-case designation of separate storm sewers.
 The Director may designate a storm sewer not located in an urbanized area as a separate storm sewer.
-This designation may be made to the extent allowed or required by EPA promulgated effluent guidelines for point sources in the separate storm sewer category; or when:

-(1) A Water Quality Management plan under section 208 of CWA which contains requirements applicable to such point sources is approved; or

-(2) The Director determines that a storm sewer is a significant contributor of pollution to the waters of the United States.
-In making this determination the Director shall consider the following factors:

-(i) The location of the discharge with respect to waters of the United States;

-(ii) The size of the discharge;

-(iii) The quantity and nature of the pollutants reaching waters of the United States; and

-(iv) Other relevant factors.
+This designation may be made to the extent allowed or required by EPA promulgated effluent guidelines for point sources in the separate storm sewer category; or when: - (1) A Water Quality Management plan under section 208 of CWA which contains requirements applicable to such point sources is approved; or - (2) The Director determines that a storm sewer is a significant contributor of pollution to the waters of the United States.
+In making this determination the Director shall consider the following factors: - (i) The location of the discharge with respect to waters of the United States; - (ii) The size of the discharge; - (iii) The quantity and nature of the pollutants reaching waters of the United States; and - (iv) Other relevant factors.

-§ 122.58 Silvicultural activities.
+§ 122.27 Silvicultural activities (applicable to State NPDES programs, see § 123.25).